RupiR/My_Marvelous_Memoir-client/README.md

 # My Marvelous Memoir

-An online personal diary app that allows you to create daily posts.
+An online personal diary app that allows you to create daily posts which you can edit and delete at anytime.

 ## Motivation